covan182/overheard/PRIVACY.md

 The only data that leaves your device is:

 - **Word text for translation** — when you tap a word in the subtitles, that word is sent to Google's translation service (`translate.googleapis.com`) to retrieve its translation.
-This is the only site content SubLingo transmits, and it happens only when you actively tap a word.
+This is the only site content Overheard transmits, and it happens only when you actively tap a word.
-- **Caption requests to YouTube** — SubLingo requests caption/subtitle tracks directly from YouTube for the video you're watching, the same way YouTube's own player does, in order to display them in the extension's overlay.
+- **Caption requests to YouTube** — Overheard requests caption/subtitle tracks directly from YouTube for the video you're watching, the same way YouTube's own player does, in order to display them in the extension's overlay.

 We do not collect or transmit:
 - Personal identifying information (name, email, address, etc.)